Coray-Bennett/MetroRoulette/README.md

 # Metro Roulette

-Development API is available via the following link: http://metroroulette-env.eba-nkjqcn2w.us-east-2.elasticbeanstalk.com/
+Development API is currently not hosted, you can build yourself via this repo.

-Detailed information on creating API calls can be found in the 'metroroulette' directory README
+Detailed information on creating API calls can be found in the 'metroroulette' directory README.

-The front-end is also available via the following link: https://main.d2rnn77bs81b4a.amplifyapp.com/
+The front-end is now available to view at metroroulette.com

-As of 7/5/2023, the front end is not connected to the backend due to HTTPS certification difficulties.
-Any advice is appreciated.